Cambria County Prison hiring 9 corrections officers, aims to cut overtime costs

 The cost to replace the light poles is approximately $2,500.

-Smith added that the prison submitted the final documentation to renegotiate its housing contract with the U.S. Marshals, and it will take several weeks to hear back.
+Smith added that the prison submitted the final documentation to renegotiate its housing contract with the U.S. Marshals Service, and it will take several weeks to hear back.
 The contract brought in $152,180 in December and $2,291,730 in 2022.